digitalcolony/cruxcalc/README.md

-# CruxCalc 🏃‍♂️💪
+# Health & Fitness Calculators 🏃‍♂️💪

 **Modern Health & Fitness Calculators**

-CruxCalc is a collection of sleek, user-friendly health and fitness calculators built with Astro.
+This app is a collection of sleek, user-friendly health and fitness calculators built with Astro.
 Say goodbye to boring, outdated calculator interfaces and hello to engaging, modern tools for your health journey.

 ## ✨ Features